WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 `A.heap-size` gives us how many elements in the heap are stored within array _A_.  *  The heap would then be calculated as `A[1 ...
 A.heap-size]` where `0 <= A.heap-size <= A.length`

+#####<a id="heaps">Heaps</a>

+__Heaps__ are a simple data structure for efficiently working with priority queue operations _insert_ and _extract-min_.
+They work by maintaining a partial order on the set of elements that are weaker than the sorted order (i.e. efficient to maintain), yet stronger than random order (so finding minimum element is quick)

+Power in any hierarchically-structured organization is reflected by a tree, where each node represents a person.
+Each edge `(x, y)` implies that `x` directly supervises `y` (aka `x __dominates__ y`).
+The top person is at the root of the heap / `top of the heap`.

+There's a couple variations for a __heap-labeled tree__, where we have a binary tree that has the key labeling of each node __dominating__ the key labeling of each of its children.

+* A __min-heap__ is where a node dominates its children by having a smaller key than the children
+* A __max-heap__ is where a node dominates its children by having a larger key than the children

 ####<a id="binaryheap">(Binary) Heap</a>